-As in the admitted acute care cost model (Section 2.2.3), HCP data is used to correct for the missing private patient costs in the NHCDC, as well as for subsequent estimates of private patient service adjustments.
+As in the admitted acute care cost model (Section 2.2.3), HCP data is used to correct for the missing private patient costs in the NHCDC for admitted mental health records, as well as for subsequent estimates of private patient service adjustments.

-A total of 54 per cent of phases with a private insurance funding source were able to be matched to benefits in the HCP dataset, with the remaining unmatched records assumed to have similar characteristics to the matched dataset.
+A total of 63 per cent of phases with a private insurance funding source were able to be matched to benefits in the HCP dataset, with the remaining unmatched records assumed to have similar characteristics to the matched dataset.
 A correction factor was then calculated at the jurisdiction level to estimate and account for the amount of private patient costs not included in NHCDC.